ashtanmistal/sapcu-recursive/README.md

 ## Notes

 - The recursive nature does leave some visible seams in the split.
 A fix is planned to be implemented in the future; this will involve a more complex stitching process and a blending of the seams as opposed to a simple concatenation.
+This is in-progress and is being worked on.
 - Further efficiency improvements are planned.

 ___